smolak/stash-it-plugin-debug/README.md

-As the very same callback is used for both `hooks` and `runDiagnostics`, and as runDiagnostics runs all of the methods, then each method will produce logging of `{ event, args }` data as well.
-That could result in a very long data log.
+As the very same callback is used for both `hooks` and `runDiagnostics`, and as runDiagnostics runs all of the methods, then each method will produce logging of `{ event, args }` data as well - that could result in a very, very long data log.

 Let's say that you only need to check if storage works, but you don't want to see logs for events and their handlers.